 It has been suggested that SARS-CoV-2 converts normal cells into cancer cells by modulating central metabolic pathways or hampering genomic integrity mechanisms, consequently inhibiting the apoptotic machinery and/or enhancing cell proliferation.
-(60, 63) Angues and Bustos have suggested a multi-hit hypothesis to explain the increased risk of cancer associated with COVID mRNA vaccination.(64) The specific pathogenic mechanisms by which SARS-CoV-2 and/or the spike protein leads to increased tumorigenesis have not been well studied, however, several possible mechanisms exist.
+(70, 78) It is likely that decreased CD8+ cells with impaired immune surveillance plays a major role in turbo cancers.
+This may explain the explosion of turbo cancers after repeated "boosters" rather than the primary vaccine series.
+Angues and Bustos have suggested a multi-hit hypothesis to explain the increased risk of cancer associated with COVID mRNA vaccination.(79) The specific pathogenic mechanisms by which SARS-CoV-2 and/or the spike protein leads to increased tumorigenesis have not been well studied, however, several possible mechanisms exist.
 The spike protein damages mitochondria and alters mitochondrial function; this may play a central role in cancer cell development and propagation.
-(65-68) SARS-CoV-2 results in dysregulated innate and adaptive immunity.
+(80-83) SARS-CoV-2 results in dysregulated innate and adaptive immunity.
 Depletion of CD8+ and natural killer cells reduces immune surveillance and alters the tumor microenvironment to promote tumor proliferation and metastases.
-(69) The retinoblastoma protein (pRB) is a tumor suppressor protein that prevents excessive cell growth by inhibiting cell cycle until a cell is ready to divide.
+(84) The retinoblastoma protein (pRB) is a tumor suppressor protein that prevents excessive cell growth by inhibiting cell cycle until a cell is ready to divide.
 The non-structural protein 15 (Nsp15) of coronaviruses induces the nuclear export and ubiquitination of pRB leading to its degradation via proteasomes.
-(70) A second potential oncogenic mechanism has been hypothesized for SARS-CoV-2 consisting of the degradation of the tumor suppressor protein p53 mediated by NSP 2 and Nsp3.
-(71) The open reading frame 8 (ORF8) protein of SARS-CoV-2 interacts with p62, the main autophagic cargo receptor, thereby inhibiting autophagy.
-(72) Spike protein impairs type I IFN signaling increasing the risk of cancer as type I IFN signaling suppresses proliferation of cancer cells by arresting the cell cycle, in part through upregulation of p53 and various cyclindependent kinase inhibitors.
-(73, 74) Metabolic reprogramming is a distinctive feature of SARS-CoV-2, and this may play a role in tumorigenesis.
-Metabolic reprogramming includes amino acid and lipid metabolism, carbohydrate, and energy metabolism, and immune-related pathways.
-(60) More recently Simian Virus 40 (SV40) DNA plasmids have been isolated in the vials of the

-COVID-19 vaccines (social media reports).
+(85) A second potential oncogenic mechanism has been hypothesized for SARS-CoV-2 consisting of the degradation of the tumor suppressor protein p53 mediated by NSP 2 and Nsp3.
+(86) The open reading frame 8 (ORF8) protein of SARS-CoV-2 interacts with p62, the main autophagic cargo receptor, thereby inhibiting autophagy.
+(87) Jiang et al reported that spike protein localizes in the nucleus and inhibits DNA damage repair by impeding key DNA repair protein BRCA1 and 53BP1 recruitment to the damage site.
+(88) Spike protein impairs type I IFN signaling increasing the risk of cancer as type I IFN signaling suppresses proliferation of cancer cells by arresting the cell cycle, in part through upregulation of p53 and various cyclin-dependent kinase inhibitors.
+(89, 90) Metabolic reprogramming is a distinctive feature of SARS-CoV-2, and this may play a role in tumorigenesis.
+Metabolic reprogramming includes amino acid and lipid metabolism, carbohydrate, and energy metabolism, and immunerelated pathways.
+(70) More recently Simian Virus 40 (SV40) DNA plasmids have been isolated in the vials of the COVID-19 vaccines (social media reports).
 SV40 is a known oncogenic virus.
-(75) IgG4 Antibodies are induced by repeated COVID-19 vaccination.(76, 77) IgG4 plays an essential role in cancer immune evasion.
-(78, 79)
+(91) IgG4 Antibodies are induced by repeated COVID-19 vaccination.(92, 93) IgG4 plays an essential role in cancer immune evasion.
+(94-96) IgG4 induces tolerogenic M2-like macrophages and correlates with disease progression in colon cancer.
+(97) In addition, Zang et al have demonstrated that the combination of glutathione and IgG4 promotes tumor growth through the effect of the Fc-Fc reaction between IgG4 and other tissue-bound IgG subtypes resulting in local immunosuppression.
+(98)